ahkharsha/BNBricks/project documentations/tokenomics_brikspace.md

 ## **7. Future Developments**

-As **Brikspace** evolves, the tokenomics structure will be revisited to ensure alignment with the platform’s goals and the needs of its users.
+As **BNBricks** evolves, the tokenomics structure will be revisited to ensure alignment with the platform’s goals and the needs of its users.
 Potential future developments include:

-- **DeFi Integrations**: Exploring opportunities to integrate **Brikspace** with decentralized finance (DeFi) platforms, allowing users to leverage their **GAS** tokens for lending, borrowing, and yield farming.
+- **DeFi Integrations**: Exploring opportunities to integrate **BNBricks** with decentralized finance (DeFi) platforms, allowing users to leverage their **GAS** tokens for lending, borrowing, and yield farming.
 - **Cross-Chain Compatibility**: Expanding the utility of **GAS** tokens by enabling cross-chain functionality, allowing them to be used on other blockchain networks.
 - **Enhanced Staking Mechanisms**: Introducing new staking models that offer additional rewards and incentives for long-term holders.